shopware5/shopware/UPGRADE.md

 * Emotions can be assigned to multiple categories.
 Author: Christiansen <t.christiansen@reply.de> via GitHub.
 * Allow clearing caches after plugin update
 * Added Event `Shopware_Modules_Admin_Execute_Risk_Rule_[RuleName]` to provide checks for custom risk rules
+* Default media albums are now editable in their name.
+The negative ids are still compatible and fix for development checks and assignments.
+* Add constants for default album ids in \Shopware\Models\Media\Album

 ## 5.1.1
 * Added new smarty block `frontend_detail_index_tabs_cross_selling` in the detail/ajax.tpl to prevent problems with custom themes